Tsiolkovsky rocket equation: History

 The equation is named after Russian scientist Konstantin Tsiolkovsky who independently derived it and published it in his 1903 work.

 The equation had been derived earlier by the British mathematician William Moore in 1810, and later published in a separate book in 1813.

 American Robert Goddard independently developed the equation in 1912 when he began his research to improve rocket engines for possible space flight.
 German engineer Hermann Oberth independently derived the equation about 1920 as he studied the feasibility of space travel.

 While the derivation of the rocket equation is a straightforward calculus exercise, Tsiolkovsky is honored as being the first to apply it to the question of whether rockets could achieve speeds necessary for space travel.

-Experiment of the boat

-Experiment of the boat by Tsiolkovsky.

-In order to understand the principle of rocket propulsion, Konstantin Tsiolkovsky proposed the famous experiment of "the boat".
-A person is in a boat away from the shore without oars.
-They want to reach this shore.
-They notice that the boat is loaded with a certain quantity of stones and have the idea of quickly and repeatedly throwing the stones in succession in the opposite direction.
-Effectively, the quantity of movement of the stones thrown in one direction corresponds to an equal quantity of movement for the boat in the other direction (ignoring friction / drag).